MaximusMutschler/Virtual-Neural-Style-Transfer-Webcam-for-Linux/readme.md

 Own styles trained with the code provided by [artistic neural style transfer](https://github.com/pytorch/examples/tree/master/fast_neural_style) can be used, too.
-Automatic GPU dependent Tensorrt optimization is applied to achieve high frame rates.
+Automatic GPU dependent TensorRT optimization is applied to achieve high frame rates.
 *Only tested with Ubuntu 18.04 and 20.04 so far.

  <table style="width:100%">